 A source familiar tells CNN that a deal about the path forward on the Covid-19 stimulus bill is coming soon.

-Under a final agreement accepted by Sen. Joe Manchin, Senate Democrats will now offer an amendment to extend the enhanced Unemployment Insurance program through September 6 at $300 a week, according to a Democratic aide with knowledge of the negotiations.
+Under a final agreement accepted by Manchin, Senate Democrats will now offer an amendment to extend the enhanced Unemployment Insurance program through Sept.
+6 at $300 a week, according to a Democratic aide with knowledge of the negotiations.